Published Feb 15, 2026 · Updated Feb 15, 2026

 Cornejo Happel and colleagues took a different approach from most bias studies.
 Rather than documenting that bias exists, they asked whether a specific instrument design could mitigate it.
 They analysed midterm evaluations from 967 students across 27 faculty members at multiple institutions and disciplines in the United States.
-Crucially, the evaluation instrument they used was behaviourally anchored: students were asked to assess specific, observable instructional behaviours rather than subjective impressions of the instructor.
+Crucially, the evaluation instrument they used was behaviourally anchored, so students were asked to assess specific, observable instructional behaviours rather than subjective impressions of the instructor.

 "These results suggest that behaviorally anchored evaluation instruments can produce fairer, more constructive student feedback."

 The study also found that the behaviourally anchored format produced feedback that was more actionable.
 Because students were commenting on specific practices rather than general impressions, the resulting data pointed to concrete areas for development.
-This aligns with a broader shift in the literature away from summative, high-stakes uses of student evaluations toward formative, developmental applications.
+This aligns with a broader shift in the literature away from summative, high-stakes uses of student evaluations and towards formative, developmental applications.

 Three actions follow from this research:

 Separate formative from summative uses.
 The evidence increasingly suggests that student evaluations work best as formative, developmental tools rather than as summative judgements tied to career consequences.
 Institutions should consider decoupling evaluation scores from promotion and appraisal decisions, and instead use them within a broader evidence portfolio that includes peer observation and learning outcome data.
+That makes the feedback more useful for improvement and less likely to harden unfair patterns.

 Q: How can universities practically redesign their evaluation instruments to be behaviourally anchored?

 A: The key principle is to replace questions about subjective impressions with questions about specific, observable teaching practices.
 For example, instead of asking "How effective is this lecturer?" an institution might ask "How well does the lecturer check whether students have understood the material before moving on?"
 The Critical Teaching Behaviors framework developed by Barbeau and Cornejo Happel (2023) provides a taxonomy of observable practices that can serve as a starting point.
 Universities should pilot revised instruments alongside existing ones to compare the resulting data and build confidence in the new approach.
+The benefit is straightforward: teachers get feedback they can act on, and leaders get evidence they can trust more confidently.

 Q: Does removing gender bias from scaled questions solve the problem entirely, or can bias still appear in free-text comments?

 A: Redesigning scaled questions is an important step, but it does not eliminate bias from open-text feedback.
 Research on gender stereotyping in student nominations for teaching awards (Kwok and Potter, 2021) has shown that gendered language and differential expectations persist in qualitative comments.
 This is precisely where automated text analysis adds value: by categorising and benchmarking comment themes and sentiment at scale, institutions can identify where free-text feedback diverges by instructor demographics and investigate whether those differences reflect genuine variation in teaching practice or the operation of bias.
+In other words, redesigned forms still need monitoring once the comments start coming in.

 Q: Is there a risk that behaviourally anchored instruments are less useful for capturing the broader student experience?